co-cart/co-cart/README.md

 ## Testimonials

+> An excellent plugin, which makes building a headless WooCommerce experience a breeze.
+Easy to use, nearly zero setup time.
+>
+> Harald Schneider ⭐️⭐️⭐️⭐️⭐️

-What can I say this thing has it all.
+> What can I say this thing has it all.
 It is the “Missing WooCommerce REST API plugin” without it I was managing users cart myself in weird and wonderful but hacky ways.
 NOT GOOD and so vulnerable.
 Then I stumbled upon CoCart and with the help of Seb I got it working how I needed it and he has been supporting me with even the smallest of queries.
 Really appreciate your work and continued support Seb.
+>

-**[Joel Pierre](https://github.com/joelpierre)** – JPPdesigns Web design & Development ⭐️⭐️⭐️⭐️⭐️
+> **[Joel Pierre](https://github.com/joelpierre)** – JPPdesigns Web design & Development ⭐️⭐️⭐️⭐️⭐️

-***

-This plugin was critical to achieve my project of building a headless / decoupled WooCommerce store.
+> This plugin was critical to achieve my project of building a headless / decoupled WooCommerce store.
 I wanted to provide my clients with a CMS to manage their store, but wanted to build the front-end in React.
 I was able to fetch content over the WooCommerce REST API, but otherwise would not have been able to fetch the cart, and add & remove items if not for this plugin.
+>

-Thank you very much Sébastien for sharing this extension, you’ve saved me a lot of time.
+> Thank you very much Sébastien for sharing this extension, you’ve saved me a lot of time.
+>

-**Allan Pooley** – Little and Big ⭐️⭐️⭐️⭐️⭐️
+> **Allan Pooley** – Little and Big ⭐️⭐️⭐️⭐️⭐️

-***

-Thanks for doing such a great work with this!
+> Thanks for doing such a great work with this!
 Works exactly as expected and CoCart seems to have a nice community around it.
 The founder seems really devoted and that’s one of the key things for a plugin like this to live on and get the right updates in the future.
 We just got ourselves the lifetime subscription.
+>

-**MightyGroup** – Rikard Kling ⭐️⭐️⭐️⭐️⭐️
+> **MightyGroup** – Rikard Kling ⭐️⭐️⭐️⭐️⭐️

 [See the wall of love](https://cocart.xyz/wall-of-love/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart) for more testimonials.